What is fetal growth restriction (FGR)?

 • Placenta: mostly indicated if the blood flow between the mother and baby is abnormal or if the baby’s growth trajectory is abnormal.

-• Syndrome-related anomaly: if the baby is small for gestational age, this should also be considered.
+• Syndrome-related problem: if the baby is small for gestational age, this should also be considered.
 Tests to assess this are an anomaly scan (20-week ultrasound), non-invasive prenatal testing (NIPT) or amniocentesis.

-• Viral illnesses: some viruses, like cytomegalovirus or parvovirus, can cause abnormal growth.
-Recent infections can be tested in the mother’s blood, especially if there are signs of echogenic bowel or calcifications in the brain.
+• Viral infection: some viruses, like cytomegalovirus or parvovirus, can cause abnormal growth.
+Recent infections can be tested in the mother’s blood.

-• Maternal disease: some diseases in the mother can affect blood flow to the womb.
+• Disease of the mother: some diseases of the mother can affect blood flow to the womb.
+Examples are diabetes and high blood pressure.

 • Smoking: if a pregnant woman smokes, it can cause low oxygen levels for the baby.